An interview with Bev Missing, founder of Rain …

 Vegan SA: Tell us about who you are and what you do?

-Vegan SA: When did you become a raw food vegan and why?
+Vegan SA: When did you become vegetarian and why?

 Vegan SA: What is your favourite place to shop for food?

 Mellissa: I live in Swellendam, so we have limited selection.
 We have a little organic eco shop in town which I support, but mainly I grow my own herbs and veggies organically.
 I shop at Woolies whenever I am in Cape Town.

 Vegan SA: Tell us about what motivated you to write your first book, Rain Book of Natural Soap-making?

 Bev Missing: My desire to share and pass it forward.
 A lady in the USA had helped me learn to make soap – out of the goodness of her heart, so it seemed a nice thing to do – to share what had really not been mine to own.

 Vegan SA: What reception is your book receiving locally and internationally?